 Brief: The KC-46A is a heavily modified Boeing 767-200ER multirole passenger/cargo-tanker equipped with flying boom and probe/drogue refueling capability using the Wing Air Refueling Pod (WARP) system.
 It is also equipped for aeromedical evacuation.
-KC-46 incorporates the 787's state-of-the-art cockpit, a fly-by-wire boom, remote boom-operator's station, advanced self-defensive suite including Large Aircraft IR Countermeasures (LAIRCM), RWR, tactical situational awareness, comms relay hosting, and nuclear/chem/bio hardening.
-In 2011 Boeing was awarded a contract for 179 KC-46A tankers, the first increment (KC-X), to replace about half of USAF's KC-135R fleet.
+KC-46 incorporates the 787's state-of-the-art cockpit, a fly-by-wire boom, remote boom-operator's station, advanced selfdefensive suite including Large Aircraft IR Countermeasures (LAIRCM), RWR, tactical situational awareness, comms relay hosting, and nuclear/chem/bio hardening.
+In 2011 Boeing was contracted for 179 KC-46A tankers, the first increment (KC-X), was to replace approximately half of USAF's KC-135R fleet.
 Compared to the 50-year-old KC-135, the KC-46A has more fuel capacity, improved efficiency, and enhanced cargo and AE capability.
-Like the KC-10, it employs an advanced refueling boom and independently operating hose/drogue system.
+Like the KC-10, it employs an advanced refueling boom and independently operating hose/ drogue system.
 The program's provisioned 767-2C prototype (minus refueling boom) flew on Dec.
-28, 2014, and received FAA type certification in December 2017.
-USAF accepted its first production KC-46 on Jan.
-10, 2019.
-The service awarded the first LRIP contract for 19 aircraft in 2016, and most recently awarded Lot 10 in November 2023, raising the quantity on contract to 143 airframes.
-Full-rate production was initially planned for Lot 3 but a decision is now expected in late FY24 or beyond, while current year funds purchase 15 tankers.
-The KC-46 completed developmental testing and entered operational testing in 2019.
-Planned IOC and full-rate production have slipped to FY24 or later due to remaining deficiencies with the boom and remote vision system (RVS).
-USAF accepted Boeing's revised 3D RVS design comprised of six color/IR cameras in April 2022, and now aims to field the system on the KC-46 in 2026.
-The Wing Aerial Refueling Pods (WARP) have also faced certification delays.
-KC-46 is cleared to refuel receivers in combat (except for the A-10) while awaiting resolution of the final six critical deficiencies.
-The KC-46 will begin testing a C2 pod which is the first element of the Advanced Battle Management System (ABMS) to network fifth-generation aircraft in high-threat environments this year.
-The service is considering an upgraded KC-46 as one option for a 75-aircraft "bridge" fleet to a nextgeneration, possibly stealthy, tanker.
-Selfridge was selected as the next preferred base to host KC-46s as soon as 2029, and Travis took delivery of its first aircraft on July 28, 2023, following a five-month delivery pause due to subcontractor deficiencies.
+28, 2014, and received FAA type certification in 2017 prior to the first production aircraft's delivery in 2019.
+USAF awarded the first LRIP contract for 19 aircraft in 2016, and most recently awarded Lot 11 in November 2024, raising the quantity on contract to 158 airframes.
+Full-rate production was initially planned for Lot 3 but IOC and full-rate production slipped due to remaining deficiencies with the boom, remote vision system (RVS), and fuel drain lines.
+USAF accepted Boeing's revised 3D-RVS design for six color/IR cameras and boom modifications and plans to begin retrofits and initial flight testing in 2026.
+KC-46s suffered two refueling-boom related mishaps refueling an F-16 and F-15E in 2024, and the fleet continues to fall significantly short of its target 90 percent mission capable rate.
+The Wing Aerial Refueling Pods (WARPs) have also faced certification delays due to icing and weight and balance issues.
+The KC-46 is cleared to refuel receivers in combat (except for the A-10) while awaiting resolution of the final three critical deficiencies.
+The KC-46 completed developmental testing and entered operational testing in 2019, which USAF now plans to complete in FY26.
+The KC-46 is testing a C2 pod which is the first element of the Advanced Battle Management System (ABMS) to network fifth-generation aircraft in high-threat environments and FY25 aims to launch LOS/BLOS secure C2 and situational awareness.
+The service is considering an upgraded KC-46 as one option for a 75-aircraft "bridge" fleet to a next-generation, possibly stealthy, tanker and announced it will increase the planned fleet from 179 aircraft to 183.
+A KC-46 completed a 45-hour maximum endurance mission circumnavigating the Earth from Mc-Connell, as well as its first operational deployment to USCENTCOM in 2024.